serkan-aicb/ET3X/IMPLEMENTATION_SUMMARY.md

 ### Database Schema Fix
 - Updated the RPC function to ensure compatibility with the current database schema
+- Simplified the function to only insert essential fields
 - Improved error handling in the frontend to provide better feedback when database issues occur
 - Added documentation for applying database updates

+### New Features
+- Added `is_requestable` field to distinguish between browseable and directly assigned tasks
+- Updated CSS to make skill checkboxes visible in dark mode
+- Created migration script for adding the `is_requestable` column

 ## Future Considerations